 The average monthly rainfall for the local area is as per Table 5 below.
-This data has been obtained by averaging the last 8 years of rainfall data collected by NIWA for the local area at the Whatawhata site 6km south.
+This data has been obtained by averaging the last 8 years of rainfall data collected by NIWA for the local area at the Whatawhata site, located 6km south of the proposed airpark.